Lsd Cartography

 focused primarily on the “cartography of inner space” or a phenomenological description of the various levels and types of experiences manifested in psychedelic sessions.

-Grof explicitly names his project a 'cartography of inner space,' positioning the entire volume as a systematic phenomenological taxonomy of psychedelic experience-levels.
+Grof explicitly names the ‘cartography of inner space’ as the central organising ambition of his LSD research programme, framing it as a systematic phenomenological taxonomy of psychedelic experience.

 Grof, Stanislav, Realms of the Human Unconscious: Observations from LSD Research, 1975thesis